Computed Tomography Angiography

 - Legs or arms

-- Examine arteries in the lungs to check for an embolism (blockage of a blood vessel by a blood clot or other foreign substance)
+- Examining arteries in the lungs to check for blockage of a blood vessel

 What to Expect